chrisjwaddell/splitting.js-by-line/README.md

 Splitting.js By Line adds three new CSS variables:\
---linechar-index - Character position of the character on the line.\
+*--linechar-index* - Character position of the character on the line.\
---linechar-total  - Total characters of the current line.\
+*--linechar-total*  - Total characters of the current line.\
---linechar-max - The maximum --linechar-total in all the lines.
+*--linechar-max* - The maximum --linechar-total in all the lines.

-Two classes are uses to help in animation.\
+Three classes are uses to help in animation.\
+*sbl* - This class is added as the CSS variables get added to each character.
-sbl1 - This is added when DOM text elements have been added by *Splitting.js By Line*.
+*sbl1* - This is added when DOM text elements have been added by *Splitting.js By Line*.
 This is the state you want your animation to start from.
 Your CSS animation can start with *.sbl1* in the classname.\
-sbl2 - When animation is complete.
+*sbl2* - When animation is complete.
 The state when the animation is complete.

 eg
 ```